ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 ```
 <br/>

-> Note: Using `ligo login` a users can log into multiple registries e.g. LIGO registry, LIGO beta registry, A new entry will be created in the `.ligorc` for stroing auth token each registy.
+> Note: Using `ligo login` users can log into multiple registries e.g. LIGO registry, and the LIGO beta registry, A new entry will be created in the `.ligorc` for storing auth token of each registry.

 ### --dry-run

-While using `ligo publish` if you don't want to actually make changes to the LIGO registry, you can use the `--dry-run` flag. e.g.
+While using `ligo publish` if you don't want to make changes to the LIGO registry, you can use the `--dry-run` flag. e.g.

 ```bash
 ligo publish --dry-run
 ```

-This will only display the report on command line what it would have done in the case of `ligo publish`.
+This will only display the report on the command line what it would have done in the case of `ligo publish`.

 ## Notes

 Note that,

-### 1. Are packages written different syntaxes interoperable?
+### 1. Are packages written in different syntaxes interoperable?

 References made to cameligo are only for illustrative purposes.
 Any syntax can be used in packages.
 Furthermore, one can consume a package written in one syntax from another.

-### 2. What happen if there is a main function in a .mligo file of a package?
+### 2. What happens if there is a main function in a .mligo file of a package?

 Depends on how it is called.

-If it is not used, it won't appear in the final michelson - only the used parts from the library will be compiled.
+If it is not used, it won't appear in the final Michelson - only the used parts from the library will be compiled.

 As an example, consider,